Reindeer distribution: United Kingdom

 Semi-domesticated reindeer of domestic stock were brought to Scotland in 1952.
 In 2017, there were about 150 left to graze across 10,000 acres of land in the Cairngorms National Park, where the climate is classed as tundra.

 A few reindeer from Norway were introduced to the South Atlantic island of South Georgia in the beginning of the 20th century.
 The South Georgian reindeer totaled some estimated 2,600 animals in two distinct herds separated by glaciers.
 Although both the flag and the coat of arms of the territory contain an image of a reindeer, a decision was taken in 2011 to completely eradicate the animals from the island because of the environmental damage they cause, which was done so with a team of Norwegian Sami hunters from 2013 to 2017, which revealed the true count to be around 6,750.

 French overseas territory experiment

-Around 4,000 reindeer have been introduced into the French sub-Antarctic archipelago of the Kerguelen Islands.
+Around 4,000 reindeer are descendants to those who have been introduced into the French sub-Antarctic archipelago of the Kerguelen Islands.